too many to be listed¶

 the example below illustrates how to load and use them in your page

-observe the single CSS rule here, that allows to apply the font to the whole document
+observe the single CSS rule here, that allows to apply the font to the whole document this is an example of inheritance

-this is an example of inheritancebtw, it is strongly recommended to avoid mixing fonts in a document
+btw, it is strongly recommended to avoid mixing fonts in a document

-also observe the import and use of fontawesome
+fontawesomealso observe the import and use of fontawesome to display custom symbols before address and phone number, like

-to display custom symbols before address and phone number, like<span class="fas fa-mobile-alt">that I found browsing the fontawesome catalog
+<span class="fas fa-mobile-alt">that I found browsing the fontawesome catalog

-in particular can be safely scaled / colorized using CSS
+these symbols are more convenient than bitmap pictures in particular can be safely scaled / colorized using CSS

 for cosmetic reasons, the example is a bit simplified

-use something like this to import a font in all variants of bold/italic
+in real pages, use something like this to import a font in all variants of bold/italic

 <link rel="stylesheet"